mom-ocean/MOM6/ac/README.md

 The following tools and libraries must be installed on your system.

-* autoconf
+* Autoconf
-* Fortran compiler (e.g. gfortran)
+* Fortran compiler (e.g. GFortran)
 * MPI (e.g. Open MPI, MPICH)
 * netCDF, with Fortran support

-On some platforms, such as macOS, the autoconf package may also require an installation of automake.
+On some platforms, such as macOS, the Autoconf package may also require an installation of Automake.

 Some packages such as netCDF may require an additional packages for Fortran support.